kudobuilder/kudo.dev/content/docs/developing-operators/getting-started.md

 ## Prerequisites

 It's time to create your first operator.
-But before you proceed make sure you're up-to-date on all the important KUDO concepts:
+But before you proceed, make sure you're up-to-date on all the important KUDO concepts:

 * [Operator packages](developing-operators/packages.md)
 * [Plans](developing-operators/plans.md)